 Review an itemized bill to see what, exactly, you’re being charged for.
 Check the codes to see if they match the procedures you received.
 In some cases, you might get a bill reduction just by correcting those items.
 If you’re dealing with a hospital bill, see if the hospital has a patient ombudsman who can help you.
 These are professionals who are supposed to help you navigate costs and come up with solutions.

-See if you can get a discount for upfront cash payment
+See if you can get a discount for an upfront cash payment

 In some cases, if you are willing to pay upfront, with cash, they’ll offer a discount.
 For example, some dentists, doctor offices and eye care professionals offer 10% to 15% discounts if you pay with cash, check or debit card.
 More expensive care, though, might come with a 20% to 35% discount (or more) if you’re willing to pay upfront with cash.